bruvellu/terebratalia-wnts/wnt.md

 This idea, commonly referred to as the *Wnt code* or *landscape* [@Guder2006-fu; @Janssen2010-dc], is an analogy to the *Hox code*, where the combinatorial expression of nested Hox domains determines the positional identities of tissues along the body axis [@Hunt1991-xa].
 However, over the years, it has been increasingly recognized that Wnt signaling pathways are non-linear cascades that operate via an intricate network of dynamic protein interactions where the downstream response depends on the local receptor-context [@Van_Amerongen2009-wk; @Niehrs2012-ku].
 That means that one Wnt ligand can activate or inhibit a different Wnt pathway depending on the receptors present in the tissue [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].
-Therefore, unlike its Hox counterpart, the output of Wnt signaling does not depend solely in the specific ligand being expressed, as originally conceived in the Wnt code, but also on the specific receptor context where these ligands are expressed, and in the local activity of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
+Therefore, unlike its Hox counterpart, the output of Wnt signaling does not depend solely in the specific ligand being expressed---as it was originally conceived for the Wnt code---but it also depends on the specific receptor context where these ligands are expressed, and in the local activity of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
 In addition, Wnt signaling regulates not only tissue identities and cell fate, but also cell polarity and cell behaviors that drive tissue morphogenesis in the embryo, adding another layer of possible outcomes under the control Wnt signaling.